anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 * ITU-T Rec.
 G.8264 that describes the specification of Ethernet Synchronization Messaging Channel (ESMC) SyncE architecture minimally requires replacement of the internal clock of the Ethernet card by a phase locked loop in order to feed the Ethernet PHY.

+<a name="3.5.7"></a>
+ ### 3.5.7 Kubernetes Networking Semantics
+The support for traditional network orchestration is non existent in Kubernetes as it is foremost a Platform as a Service (PaaS) environment and not an Infrastructure as a Service (Iaas) component.
+There is no network orchestration API, like Neutron in OpenStack, and there is no way to create L2 networks, instantiate network services such as L3aaS and LBaaS and then connect them all together as can be done using Neutron.

+Kubernetes networking can be divided into two parts, built in network functionality available through the pod's mandatory primary interface and network functionality available through the pod's optional secondary interfaces.

+ #### Built in Kubernetes Network Functionality
+Kubernetes currently only allows for one network, the *cluster* network, and one network attachment for each pod.
+All pods and containers have an *eth0* interface, this interface is created by Kubernetes at pod creation and attached to the cluster network.
+All communication to and from the pod is done through this interface.
+To only allow for one interface in a pod removes the need for traditional networking tools such as *VRFs* and additional routes and routing tables inside the pod network namespace.

+#### Multiple Networks and Advanced Configurations
+Kubernetes does currently not in itself support multi networks, pod multi network attachments or network orchestration.
+This is supported by using a [*Container Network Interface*](https://github.com/containernetworking/cni) multiplexer such as [Multus](https://github.com/k8snetworkplumbingwg/multus-cni).
+The [*Network Plumbing Working Group*](https://github.com/k8snetworkplumbingwg/community) has produced the [Kubernetes Network Custom Resource Definition De-facto Standard](https://docs.google.com/document/d/1Ny03h6IDVy_e_vmElOqR7UdTPAG_RNydhVE1Kx54kFQ/edit).
+This document describes how secondary networks can be defined and attached to pods.

 <a name="3.6"></a>
 ## 3.6 Storage